lynnlangit/gcp-for-bioinformatics/README.md

  [![gcp-genomics](/images/gcp-genomics.png)](https://cloud.google.com/genomics/docs/public-datasets/)

-## Why should I use the public cloud for bioinformatic analysis?
+## Why should I use a public cloud vendor for bioinformatic analysis?

 - [Nature article: "Cloud computing for genomic data analysis and collaboration"](https://www.nature.com/articles/nrg.2017.113)
 - Being able to run large (or huge) scale analysis jobs when and only when you need to run them